Cranberries and their effects: 4 reasons why you should eat cranberries

 How can I integrate cranberries into my diet?

 So, now you've got a lot of information.
 If you haven't yet included cranberries in your diet, you may be wondering how you can incorporate them.
-You can Eat cranberries in their natural form, e.g. as a snack between meals.
+You can eat cranberries in their natural form, e.g. as a snack between meals.
 According to nutritionists, this is definitely the best way to absorb all the nutrients and antioxidants it contains.
-However, as some people are put off by the tart taste of the berry, here are a few suggestions on how you can incorporate the berry into your sweet routine:
+However, as some people are put off by the tart taste of the berry, we have a few suggestions on how you can integrate the berry into your sweet everyday life:

 • Muesli: You can easily add your cranberries to your muesli.
 Whether fresh or dried, they bring a delicious sweetness and spice up your morning breakfast.
 But be careful: dried fruit already contains more sugar than fresh fruit.
 So make sure they don't contain any additional sugar.